algosup/2024-2025-project-4-web-fpga-team-1/management/settlement.md

 In agreement with the whole team, the following rules have been defined below:

 - Respect for each other through an adapted vocabulary.
-- English and French are the primary languages during project time.
-You can train your english and if you don't want to, its fine you can speak in french.
+- English, French are the primary languages during project time.
+You can train your english and if you don't want to, it's fine you can speak in french.
-- Any unjustified absences will be noted and you will have to do a 50% overtime of the time you were not present to reimburse the time you were not here.
+- Any unjustified absences will be noted and you will have to do 50% overtime of the time you were not present to reimburse the time you were not here.
 If it is justified, notice me and we can talk about it.
-- Respect Deadlines we have this project.
+- Respect the Deadlines we have for this project.

 ## Deadlines